Knight1/VanMooof-Module/README.md

 ### How to get started?

-You need the backside of the PCB from the Module to dump the SPI Flash
+You need the backside of the PCB from the Module to dump the SPI Flash.

 Tools needed: Torx Screw set.
 I used my iFixit Kit.